amsimp/amsimp.com/content/en/about.md

 ## Corporate Structure

-The role of the NumPy Steering Council is to ensure, through working with and serving the broader NumPy community, the long-term well-being of the project, both technically and as a community.
-The NumPy Steering Council currently consists of the following members (in alphabetical order):
+The role of AMSIMP's corporate structure is to ensure, through working with and serving the broader AMSIMP community, the long-term well-being of the project, both technically and as a community.
+The management of the company currently consists of the following members (in alphabetical order):

-- Conor Casey
+- Conor Casey - Founder and Chief Executive Officer
-- Laura O'Sullivan
+- Laura O'Sullivan - Chief Operating Officer

+Conor Casey is a self-taught developer with a passion for understanding large systems.
+He has received multiple national and international awards for my project in modelling light pollution in Irish towns.

+Laura O'Sullivan is a self-taught machine learning developer - she’s previously won prizes for exoplanet detection and cervical cancer screening research.